maggiecorrell/text_classifier/README.md

 # Peak Classifier

 Bringing language classification to the user.
+We use a Naive Bayes classifier as a base and allow users to feed their own input data and build their own text classifiers as needed.

 ## Installation